witherspoonwd/project-manager-public/README.md

 Clone this repository into a directory and execute "init_database.sql" in the MySQL directory.

-Afterwards, local environment variables will need to be populated in the following format for MySQL2 to connect to the database.
+Afterwards, local environment variables will need to be populated in the following format into ".env.local" so mysql2 can connect to the database.

 ```
 SQL_HOST=